systembanneduser/TST/README.md

 1.Tiny But powerful enough to spam to  a any telegram user  unlimitedly .

-2.No any user banned Error .
-Script auto stoped After Flood Errors .
+2.No any user banned Error .Auto scripts Added .

 3.Fixed login & 2 factor login errors .